 We are currently scheduling community legal orientations for the families of unaccompanied children who entered the U.S. without a parent or guardian and were reunified by the government with family/sponsors in the GNO area.
 If you would like to register for or receive more information on one of these free orientation sessions, please call our main number at (504) 457-3462 and press “3” to leave a message providing your full name, phone number, and/or email address for our Unaccompanied Children’s Program.

 We offer translation services of legal documents and birth certificates in general.
 The documents are certified in-house.

 Refugee Resettlement Program (504) 457-3462

-Our Refugee Resettlement Program serves over 100 new refugees each year with our staff of case managers and an Americorps/VISTA Refugee Mentor Coordinator.
-We welcome new Americans to the Greater New Orleans area with case management support to ensure their self-sufficiency and integration into our community.
+Catholic Charities Archdiocese of New Orleans Refugee Services provides resettlement and self-sufficiency services to over 100 newly arrived refugees and other immigrants with humanitarian legal status each year.
+We welcome refugees to the Greater New Orleans area with case management, employment assistance, cultural orientation, and other services to ensure their self-sufficiency and integration into our community.
 Case managers support refugee clients who are resettled here by the U.S. government from countries all over the world – from the time of their arrival at the airport for up to five years after their arrival.
-Common countries of origin include Cuba, Iraq, Burma, Afghanistan, etc.
+Common countries of origin include Cuba, Iraq, and Burma.

 Volunteer opportunities with Immigration and Refugee Services include:

 - Assisting clients to prepare documents and draft declarations in English in support of applications for immigration benefits;

 - Accompanying clients to interpret during immigration interviews with US Citizenship and Immigration Services for naturalization, etc.

 - Assistance and interpretation during social service-related appointments (i.e. to enroll in school and meetings with teachers, during individual and family counseling appointments, during health-related appointments, to apply for benefits such as social security, drivers licenses, etc.);